NorskHelsenett/HelseID.Samples/README.md

 # HelseID samples

 HelseID is a national authentication service for the healthcare sector in Norway.
-These code samples are targeted at technical personel such as application architects and developers.
+These code samples are targeted at technical personnel such as application architects and developers.

 If you experience trouble while checking out this repository because of long paths, update your git config by running: